lulischmader/lulischmader.github.io/_pages/research.md

        style="border-radius: 18px;">
 </p>

-This project emerged from intensive Kichwa language study and cultural immersion in the Ecuadorian Amazon through the Foreign Language and Area Studies (FLAS) Fellowship funded by the U.S. Department of Education during the summers of 2023 and 2024.
+This project emerged from intensive Kichwa language study and cultural immersion in the Ecuadorian Amazon through the Foreign Language and Area Studies Fellowship funded by the U.S. Department of Education during the summers of 2023 and 2024.

 The project promotes Kichwa language and culture through free and accessible digital resources that support self-guided learning, Indigenous language revitalization, and cultural preservation.